RetroArch PS2 Set Up Guide

 RetroArch PS2 PCSX2 Download

-Next, create a folder called ‘pcsx2‘ in your RetroArch ‘system‘ folder.
+• Next, create a folder called ‘pcsx2‘ in your RetroArch ‘system‘ folder.
 (This can be found in your RetroArch installation directory).
-Open the pcsx2 folder and leave it open as we will need to copy some files to it next.
+Open this folder and leave the window open as you will need to copy some files to it in the next step.

-Go back to the folder where you extracted the portable version of PCSX2 a moment ago and run the PCSX2 application and go through the few initial setup steps, this will then create a bunch of folders in the PCSX2 portable installation directory that we will need.
+• Go back to the folder where you extracted the portable version of PCSX2 a moment ago, run the PCSX2 application and go through the few initial setup steps, this will then create a bunch of folders in the PCSX2 portable installation directory that you will need.

 Copy PCSX2 Files To RetroArch